single bottom, Diamond & CBN Usage Principals

 Cooling efficiency refers to how effectively the coolant can absorb and dissipate heat during diamond tool operations.

-• Flood Cooling provides excellent cooling efficiency due to the high volume of coolant flow.
+• check icon Flood Cooling provides excellent cooling efficiency due to the high volume of coolant flow.

-• Mist Cooling offers good cooling efficiency with controlled cooling suitable for light-duty operations.
+• check icon Mist Cooling offers good cooling efficiency with controlled cooling suitable for light-duty operations.

-• Through-Tool Cooling delivers excellent cooling efficiency through targeted cooling at the cutting edge.
+• check icon Through-Tool Cooling delivers excellent cooling efficiency through targeted cooling at the cutting edge.

 Lubrication